dyo/dyo/docs/installation.md

 npm install dio.js --save
 ```

-You can also play with Dio [on this jsbin](http://jsbin.com/lobavo/edit?js,output)
+You can also play with Dio [on JS Bin](http://jsbin.com/lobavo/edit?js,output)